UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Tasks.md

 # Tasks
-A *task* is the **smallest** unit of work that we will do, they are similar to the [Subtask Issues](https://support.atlassian.com/jira-cloud-administration/docs/what-are-issue-types/#:~:text=member%27s%20daily%20tasks.-,Subtask%20issues,-%2C%20which%20can%20help) in Jira.
-They are attached or related to a [User Story](./Stories.md) and make up the individual actions or... tasks that are done to complete a Story or [Key Result](https://www.atlassian.com/agile/agile-at-scale/okr#:~:text=Key%20results%3A%20are%20a%20set,two%20to%20five%20key%20results).
+A *task* is the **smallest** unit of work that we will do.
+They are similar to the [Subtask Issues](https://support.atlassian.com/jira-cloud-administration/docs/what-are-issue-types/#:~:text=member%27s%20daily%20tasks.-,Subtask%20issues,-%2C%20which%20can%20help) in Jira.
+Tasks are attached or related to a [User Stories](./Stories.md) and make up the individual actions.
+Actions are done to complete a Story or [Key Result](https://www.atlassian.com/agile/agile-at-scale/okr#:~:text=Key%20results%3A%20are%20a%20set,two%20to%20five%20key%20results).

-They are not something large like "Maintain Website" that would be more suited as an [Epic](./Epics.md) or  "Update Application Documentation" that is more suited to being a *User Story*.
-They should be something that can be completed within the time frame of a [Sprint](./Taiga_Sprints.md), this can be a task like "Fix Spelling Mistakes" or "Modify HTML -- Add name to About Page".
+Actions are not something large like "Maintain Website" that would be more suited as an [Epic](./Epics.md), or like "Update Application Documentation" that is more suited to being a *User Story*.
+Actions should be able to be completed within the time frame of a [Sprint](./Taiga_Sprints.md).
+For example, a good Action could be "Fix Spelling Mistakes" or "Modify HTML -- Add name to About Page".

 ## Creation
 1. Open a Taiga [User Story](./Stories.md), from an [Epic](./Epics.md).